Amanogawa is probably the most popular of the columnar or 'fastigiate' ornamental cherry trees.

 Over time it will become quite a tall tree, but taking up very little space, making it ideal if you want to add some height to your garden planting.

-Fill in the details below and we will let you know when Amanogawa japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Amanogawa japanese flowering cherry tree are back in stock.

 Amanogawa is one of the most strictly columnar of all garden ornamental trees, almost equalling the fastigiate crab-apples - and unlike them it still has regular side branches.